exlskills/course-become-software-developer/00_From Dream to Profession/02_Software Profession Insights/00_Many Roles of the Software Profession/index.md

 - testing and QA, architects, designers, product managers

-- systems and network administrators
+- systems and network administrators, software security

 - consultants – a unique role that comprises all others, whatever’s needed to get paid work and succeed in it, client after client

+Don't get confused by positions called *engineer* - that's another term for developer, mostly at software companies.
+Labels including words *guru*, *ninja*, *growth*, *success*, *fellow*, etc. fit into the roles above - ignore the labels, read the job description and requirements.